System Progressive Protection

 O4 - HKCU\..\RunOnce: %CommonAppData%\\.exe

-After selecting required entries, click "Fix Checked".
+After selecting the required entry, click "Fix Checked".
 After this procedure you can close HijackThis and proceed to the next removal step.

 6. Download and install legitimate anti-spyware software to completely remove the infection.

 NOTE: Some rogue programs can block the download of anti-spyware programs.
-If You can't download it using default location, try one of the alternative download locations below:
+If you cannot download it using the default location, try one of the alternative download locations below: